-343. A third tactic reported to these five Sacklers was getting prescribers to commit to put specific patients on opioids.341 In Massachusetts, sales reps recorded in their notes that they asked doctors to commit to prescribe opioids more than a thousand times in 2011.
+343. A third tactic reported to these five Sacklers was getting prescribers to commit to put specific patients on opioids.
+In Massachusetts, sales reps recorded in their notes that they asked doctors to commit to prescribe opioids more than a thousand times in 2011.
 Massachusetts sales reps repeatedly asked prescribers to commit to prescribe opioids without disclosing significant risks.

 344. Jonathan Sackler was not satisfied that these tactics would be enough to boost sales.
 He wrote to John Stewart: "this is starting to look ugly.
 Let's talk."
 Stewart and the sales team scrambled to put together a response and set up a meeting with Jonathan for the following week.
-343

-345. That same month, staff reported to the Sacklers that Purdue had hired 47 more sales reps

-Staff told the Sacklers that Purdue employed 639 sales reps and, during Q1 2011, they visited prescribers 173,647 times.344 More than 3,800 of those visits were in Massachusetts.345 were on notice that Purdue's unfair and deceptive marketing raised serious concerns.
-Staff also
+345. That same month, staff reported to the Sacklers that Purdue had hired 47 more sales reps according to the Sacklers' orders.
+Staff told the Sacklers that Purdue employed 639 sales reps and, during Q1 2011, they visited prescribers 173,647 times.
+More than 3,800 of those visits were in Massachusetts.